 - Morton’s neuroma.
 Morton’s neuroma is a benign (non-cancerous) tumor that forms on a nerve on the bottom surface of the foot.
 It may feel like you constantly have a pebble in your shoe, or as if your socks are bunching up under your foot.
 As the neuroma grows, patients may suffer severe pain in the ball of the foot, as well as “pins and needles” or numbness in the toes.
 Surgery for Morton's neuroma usually involves the removal of the nerve that is causing pain.

 - Tarsal tunnel release.
 Tarsal tunnel syndrome is to the feet what carpal tunnel syndrome is to the wrist: the compression of a nerve that causes extreme pain.
 The main nerve serving the foot (the posterior tibial nerve) is located between the ankle bone on one side and a band of fibrous tissue (the flexor retinaculum) on the other.
 As the nerve runs through this narrow tunnel between two hard surfaces, it may become inflamed, causing heel pain, numbness, or tingling.
 In severe cases, patients may benefit from a procedure called tarsal tunnel release to stretch the ligament and relieve pressure on the nerve.

 Our Maryland podiatrists have offices in Germantown and Silver Spring.
 Our West Virginia podiatrists have an office in Greenbrier.
 We make it convenient for our patients to get the help they need as quickly and painlessly as possible.
-Call our office today at (301) 515-3338 or fill out our contact form to get learn more about our interventions and treatments.
+Call our office today at (301) 515-3338 or fill out our contact form to get learn more about footcare interventions and treatments.
 Should a surgery be necessary, we will take care of the procedure, as well.